meatball133/crystal/concepts/nil/about.md

 # => nil is falsey
 ```

-This means for a variable that has the possibility of being `nil`, will ensure that the variable doesn't hold a `nil` value in the truthy branch.
+This means that the truthy branch won't be taken if a nilable variable has a value of `nil`.

 ```crystal
 foo = "foo"[2]? # It is possible that foo is nil